 Singer, songwriter and now reality star, Kelly Price has worked with many of the biggest names in the business, from Whitney Houston to Elton John to Aretha Franklin and Mariah Carey.
-But due to her weight, Kelly has mainly been in the background singing background vocals, writing hit songs or touring as a background singer.
+But due to her weight, Kelly initially had been behind the scenes singing background vocals, writing hit songs or touring as a background singer.
 Many told her she didn’t “fit the profile.”
 The R&B Diva sounds off about what she’s learned about herself, being a mother and her image over the past few years.

 Kelly Price said, “A record executive told me, ‘You have one of the greatest voices I’ve ever heard, but nobody wants to see a fat girl sing.’ “